mheap/nexmo-developer/_tutorials/en/sms-api/set-up-sms-flask.md

 # Build an SMS Sending Flask App

 > The rest of this tutorial will show you how to build a small Flask app with a form for a phone number and an SMS message.
-When you press “Send SMS” it will post to a second view that will send the SMS using the Vonage SMS API.
+When you press "Send SMS" it will post to a second view that will send the SMS using the Vonage SMS API.

 First, install dependencies.
 Check out this [sample code](https://github.com/Nexmo/nexmo-python-code-snippets/blob/master/sms/send-an-sms.py) and run `pip install -r requirements.txt`.
 At the very least, you’ll need to install Flask into your `virtualenv`.